dalibor/dalibornasevic.com/posts/071-euruko-2016-notes.md

 <strong>Matz</strong> opened the conference giving a presentation about the future of Ruby.
 Some interesting announcements include: Ruby 3x3 - Ruby 3 will be 3 times faster than Ruby 2; Global Interpreter Lock (GIL) will get replaced with another GIL (Guild Interpreter Lock) for better concurency abstraction; Adding static typing to Ruby is still on the radar of things.

 <strong>Xavier Noria</strong> had a nice presentation on code readability, comparing different versions of similar code snippets and discussing which one reads better and why.
 Pretty straight forward stuff, but nonetheless a good presentation.
-One of the key points he put out there was having Empaty for the readers of your code: "Constantly think for the readers of your code.
+One of the key points he put out there was having Empathy for the readers of your code: "Constantly think for the readers of your code.
 Not because of you.
 Because of them."

 <strong>Andrew Radev</strong> had a good presentation on programming principles.
 He shared a funny story from a co-worker building a small gem with some native C extention that introduced tech debt to the project.
 He was making a good point that it's easier to ask for forgiveness than permission.